 We have a number of existing power generation assets, including the Edenderry peat/biomass generating station, the Cushaling peaking plant and the Bellacorick wind farm.
+We also operate and maintain the Drehid landfill gas unit.

 We are also developing further power generation projects, so that in the future we can contribute to the security, reliability and sustainability of the Irish electricity system.